Health & Wellness

 Annual parent/guardian notification of student BMI (Body Mass Index).
 BMI is just one of several tools healthcare professionals use as an assessment of body fat and predictor of risk for certain diseases such as type 2 diabetes, heart disease, high blood pressure, gallstones, breathing problems and certain cancers.

-We also work closely with the athletic director and the various sports coaches and athletic trainer to maintain compliance with Pennsylvania Interscholastic Athletic Association (PIAA) health policies.
+We also work closely with the athletic director, athletic trainer, and the various sports coaches to maintain compliance with Pennsylvania Interscholastic Athletic Association (PIAA) health policies.

 Robin Kuleck, RN, MSEd Certified School Nurse